best-practice-and-impact/qa-of-code-guidance/book/readable_code.md

 Here are a few tips to make sure you keep your project nice and simple:

 - Solve the problem - do not get distracted and make sure you have a clear outcome in mind.
-- Try not to 'reinvent the wheel' - use existing packages when they solve the problem.
+- Try not to 'reinvent the wheel' - use existing packages when they already have functionality that solves the problem.
 They will most likely be better documented and won't need extra maintenance.
 - Split your code into understandable parts - consider how to [make your code modular](modular).
 - Don't over-engineer your solution - if it is understandable and works, refrain from over-complicating for the sake of small increases in efficiency.
+- When you have a choice of alternative packages to do the same thing, use one and stick to it.
+For example, the R packages dplyr and sqldf both enable the use of selection and filtering operations.
+Stick to one unless there is a very good reason to use both.
+When choosing between alternatives, think about their familiarity for other coders, ease of use and efficiency.

 ```{note}
 It's important to capture the requirements of your code before writing it.